manojkakarla/tree-path-finder/README.md

 min-path: 7 -> 3 -> 5 -> 9 -> 8 -> 3 -> 6 and sum is: 41

 max-path: 7 -> 6 -> 7 -> 11 -> 9 -> 15 -> 43 and sum is: 98

+Note: Uses lombok plugin, ensure its added to ide to avoid compile issues.